-• Boswell et al. 2003 [173]
+• Boswell et al. 2003 ^[169]

 This study was a cross-sectional survey distributed to vascular sonographers and technologists in Indiana and Kentucky, USA, who routinely performed vascular examinations.
 The goal of the survey was to evaluate members' opinions about credentialing and accreditation and to assess their current practice patterns.
 The response rate was 30%.
 Respondents were asked about how often and why they performed repeat carotid ultrasound examinations.
 The survey revealed that 12% of the carotid examinations performed annually were "repeat" studies.
 The most frequently reported reasons for performing repeat examinations were 1) inadequate diagnostic criteria (40%), 2) incompetent technical staff (40%), 3) incomplete interpretation by the physician (39%), and failure to adhere to a diagnostic standard (30%).
 Additional reasons included poor instrumentation or technique and insufficient waveforms/grey-scale data to formulate an accurate diagnosis.
-The authors commented that all of those reasons listed for repeat examinations would be addressed by either a credentialing or accreditation requirement.
-In the survey alone, 4782 examinations were repeated annually, resulting in significant cost and efficiency implications, as well as potential impacts on patient management and outcomes.
+The authors commented that all of those reasons listed for repeat examinations were repeated annually, resulting in significant cost and efficiency implications, as well as potential impacts on patient management and outcomes.
 When respondents were asked if they believed that accreditation and credentialing improve the appropriateness of vascular sonography services, 91% agreed, 6% disagreed, and 3% abstained.

-• Brinza et al. 2016 [174]
+• Brinza et al. 2016 [170]